theycallmethetailor/js-function-scopes/README.md

 Returning the function with private variables similar to above allows you get access to the variables in parts of your code that you want.

-there is a lot more to learn about closures, this is just the basics. checkout these resoures:
+there is a lot more to learn about closures, this is just the basics. checkout these resources:

 more about closure interview questions: https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-closure-b2f0d2152b36